spirpinias/MACS3/README.md

     - Each line in compare file will have paired control and case bams, i.e., “hypoxia_control,hypoxia_test”
     - If you do not provide a compare file, the tool assumes all provided files are ChIP data.

+Include Model
+-   Wether or not to build the shifting model.
+    - If you have less than 100 peaks this parameter is needed to process your sequencing files.

+Extension Size
+-   The arbitrary extension size in bp.
+When Include Model is true, MACS will use this value as fragment size to extend each read towards 3' end, then pile them up.

+Tag Size
+-   Tag size/read length.
+This will override the auto detected tag size.

+Including Trackline
+-   Tells MACS to include trackline with bedGraph files.
+To include this trackline while displaying bedGraph at UCSC genome browser, can show name and description of the file as well.

+Saving Signal per Million Reads
+-   If True, MACS will SAVE signal per million reads for fragment pileup profiles.
+It won't interfere with computing pvalue/qvalue during peak calling, since internally MACS3 keeps using the raw pileup and scaling factors between larger and smaller dataset to calculate statistics measurements.
+If you plan to use the signal output in bedGraph to call peaks using bdgcmp and bdgpeakcall, you shouldn't use this option because you will end up with different results.
+However, this option is recommended for displaying normalized pileup tracks across many datasets.

+Shift Reads
+-   The arbitrary shift in bp.
+Use discretion while setting it other than default value.
+When NOMODEL is set, MACS will use this value to move cutting ends (5') towards 5'->3' direction then apply EXTSIZE to extend them to fragments.
+When this value is negative, ends will be moved toward 3'->5' direction.

+Band Width
+-   Band width for picking regions to compute fragment size.
+This value is only used while building the shifting model.

+Minimum Fragment Size in Basepair
+-   Minimum fragment size in basepair.
+Any predicted fragment size less than this will be excluded.

+Fix Bimodal
+-

 ## Output

 *  _peaks.narrowPeak : BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.